mihoci10/QCAForge/README.md

 - Write tests for new functionality
 - Update documentation as needed

+## Acknowledgements

+- Special thanks to @adolenc for his invaluable testing support and tips on improving the user experience.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.